Srđan Andrić

 Srđan Andrić (born 5 January 1980) is a Croatian former professional footballer who played as a defensive midfielder.
 He was most recently the youth academy director of Hajduk Split.

 Club career

 Andrić started his career with Croatia's Hajduk Split.
 He made his debut for the club in the 1999–2000 Prva HNL aged 19 years old.
 He spent the next four seasons at Hajduk, becoming the captain for the 2003–04 season.

-Andric then moved to Greek giants Panathinaikos in 2004 in a deal worth €150,000.
+Andric then moved to Greek club, Panathinaikos in 2004 in a deal worth €150,000.

 He was released from Panathinaikos upon the expiration of his contract in May 2007, before rejoining Hajduk.
 He quickly became club captain again after the departure of Mirko Hrgović.

 After over 100 appearances and five years in his second stint at the Split based side, on 1 August 2012, he joined UAE Pro-League outfit Al-Wahda for the 2012–13 season.
 After a relatively unsuccessful season in the UAE, he retired from football in 2013.

 In total, Andric made 266 appearances for Hajduk over his two stints.